cjhudlin/VOXCOMM-intercom/README.md

 VOX MESH is designed to be highly competetive against other brands with clean audio transmission, open and private mesh groups, and long range communication

 ## What features does the VOXCOMM MESH have?
-* Create private MESH groups using defined group names and passwords
+* Create private MESH groups using user defined group names and passwords
 * Create an open MESH where any VOXCOMM device can connect and communicate
 * Automatic disconnect and reconnect